dj0abr/QIDI_connect/README.md

 # QIDI_connect
-Communication with QIDI 3D printers for Linux
+Webbrowser based Communication with QIDI 3D printers for Linux

 Download is MUCH faster and more reliable compared to the original QIDI software